dotnet/docs/docs/architecture/grpc-for-wcf-developers/protobuf-messages.md

 (The actual code generated is far more complicated than this, because each class contains all the code necessary to serialize and deserialize itself to the binary wire format.)

+### Property names

 Note that the Protobuf compiler applied `PascalCase` to the property names although they were `camelCase` in the `.proto` file.
-It is best to use `camelCase` in the message definition so that the code generation for other platforms produces the expected case for those conventions.
+It is best to use `camelCase` in the message definition so that the code generation for other platforms produces the expected case for their conventions.

 >[!div class="step-by-step"]
 <!-->[Next](protobuf-data-types.md)-->